TheWhiteHackers/Digital_Clock/README.md

 ## This is a digital clock

-## Created using javascript and some HTML
+## Created using JavaScript and some HTML

 ### Made by TheWhiteHacker